Using IP Access Lists to limit access and protect WordPress

 - Deny IP to access WordPress PHP scripts that usually is being used by bots and hackers: wp-login.php, wp-signup.php, wp-register.php

-When you put a particular IP address, subnet or IP range on the White IP Access List you allow specified IP addresses to ignore limit login attempts rules, the plugin setting and use WordPress functions, that protected by WP Cerber, without limitation:
+When you put a particular IP address, subnet or IP range on the White IP Access List you permit these IP addresses to ignore the plugin security policies and settings and use WordPress features, that are protected by WP Cerber, without limitations:

-- Allow IP to use WordPress Login form to log in to the site with no limit to login attempts
+- Allow IP to log in to the site with no limit on login attempts (if you uncheck Apply limit login rules to IP addresses in the White IP Access List in the limit login settings)

-- Allow IP to use WordPress Registration form to register if registration is enabled in the WordPress settings
+- Allow IP to use the registration form to register if registration is enabled in the WordPress settings

 - Allow IP to use WP REST API without limitation

-- Allow IP to use XML RPC without limitation
+- Allow IP to use the XML-RPC interface without limitation

-What’s the order of operations in the Access Lists?
+What’s the order of operations in IP Access Lists?

-The White IP Access list has the highest priority and will be checked for an IP first, then the IP will be checked against the Black IP Access List and, then the IP will be checked against the list of locked out IPs, finally WP Cerber checks particular plugin setting you have checked.
-That means that if a particular IP is found, for instance, in the White IP Access list, it will be allowed and no further checks any kind will be performed.
+The White IP Access list has the highest priority and will be checked for an IP address first, then the IP will be checked against the Black IP Access List and then the IP will be checked against the list of locked out IPs.
+Finally, WP Cerber checks particular plugin settings you have configured.
+That means that if a specific IP address is in the White IP Access list, it is permitted to proceed and no further checks any kind are performed.